medcomdk/dk-medcom-messaging/docs/index.md

 <br><br>

 These profiles describe fundamental information when exchanging information as messages.
-Therefore one or more profiles are included in all MedComs FHIR messages.
+Therefore one or more profiles are included in all MedCom's FHIR messages.
 The messaging profiles do not alone constitute a standard, but one or more profiles can be used in a standard.
 Thus, this page includes the IG solely, and technical uses cases and does not include clinical guidelines and test protocols.

-This page presents a MedCom FHIR Message Standard.
-The standard is the term for a collection of documentation covering most aspects of the standard.

-* Clinical Documentation
-  * Clinical description
-  * Use Cases
-* Technical Documentation
-  * One or more FHIR IGs (the specific Profile IG for the standard, the inherited Profile IGs within this standard and supporting IGs for the standard, Terminology IG for instance.).
-These cover what in former MedCom non-FIR standards were specific rules regarding syntax and qualifiers.
-* Additional Documentation
-  * A GitHub Page linking it all together with further descriptions and specifications
-  * This Governance

 ## 1 Standard Documentation

 ### 1.1 Uses Cases
 Use cases describe the different scenarios a standard support.
 For a certain real-world scenario, it describes the requirements for the content of a message.
-The purpose of the use cases is to ensure a coherent implementation and use of the HospitalNotification.
+The purpose of the use cases is to ensure a coherent implementation and use of the MedCom's FHIR Messaging profiles.
 The descriptions are targeted IT-system vendors and the people responsible for the implementation in regions and municipalities.

-The use cases for HospitalNotification are qualified in collaboration with EPR- and vendors catering to the municipalities.

 <b>The use cases are currently in preparation, as soon as they are ready they will be presented below in Danish and English:</b>